UK's PM proposes crowdfunding to allow Big Ben to bong for Brexit

 “We are working up a plan so people can bung a bob for a Big Ben bong,” Johnson told the BBC in an interview.

-“As everybody knows, Big Ben is being refurbished, they seem to have taken the clapper away.
+“They seem to have taken the clapper away.
 So we need to restore the clapper in order to bong Big Ben on Brexit night.
 And that is expensive.”

+Johnson’s spokesman said there wasn’t a specific government fund to collect the money, but that if others raised it the government would hold talks with parliamentary authorities.

+Whatever happens, the government will make sure Jan.
+31 is “properly marked”, he added.

 The prime minister’s suggestion comes after a group of pro-Brexit members of parliament spearheaded a campaign to chime Britain out of the EU, sounding the death knell for almost half a century of integration with the bloc.